 Region II - the counties of Clarke, Fauquier, Stafford & portion of Warren & Rappahannock

 Christopher Shipe believes very strongly in the cooperative business model for the delivery of essential services.
 For most of his professional career he has worked with mutual insurance companies where he has been directly involved in the leadership and governance of cooperatives.
 His career milestones include becoming CEO of Loudoun Mutual Insurance Company and serving in various capacities on insurance cooperative boards and industry committees, including his time as the chairman of the National Association of Mutual Insurance Companies' Property Casualty Conference.
 Since joining the REC Board of Directors he has continued his education by completing the course work to obtain the Credentialed Cooperative Director certification.

 Shipe is involved in his community and his church.
-He is a volunteer with the John H. Enders Fire and Rescue Company in Berryville, Va., where he serves as president, and he is a lay servant and chairman of the trustees of the Duncan Memorial United Methodist Church.
+He is an active volunteer with the John H. Enders Fire and Rescue Company in Berryville, Va., where he continues to run calls and serves on the board of directors.
+He also is a lay servant and Chairman of the Administrative Council of the Duncan Memorial United Methodist Church.

 Darlene H. Carpenter

 Region III - the counties of Albemarle, Madison, Green, Rockingham and the portion of Page County

 Darlene Carpenter was elected to the Rappahannock Electric Cooperative board in 1984.
 Carpenter serves on several Committees of the Virginia, Maryland Delaware Association of Electric Cooperatives and is Rappahannock's current director to the Board of Old Dominion Electric Cooperative.
 She is a past Region 1 director of the National Rural Utilities Corporate Finance Corporation.
 She has completed all director certification courses of the National Rural Electric Cooperative Association, which includes the basic, leadership and credential certificates.